When are the next Open Days?

 In addition to our College Open Days, Trinity will also be holding a variety of events on other dates; the details will be published here as soon as they become available.

-Some of our teaching staff will be running subject talks and drop-in sessions at Trinity during the University Open Days, as follows:
+Some of our teaching staff will be running subject talks and drop-in sessions at Trinity during the University Open Days.
+Details will be posted here in due course.

 If I can’t come to an Open Day, can I visit the College at another time?